Mark Selby: 2013–14 season: first World Championship title

 He began the defence of his title at the Masters by defeating Mark Davis in the first round and John Higgins in the quarter-finals, winning both matches 6–5 and extending his unbeaten record in deciding frames at the Masters to 11.
-He then beat Shaun Murphy 6–1 in the semi-finals to reach the final against O'Sullivan.
+He then beat Shaun Murphy 6–1 in the semi-finals to reach the final against Ronnie O'Sullivan.
 After falling behind 1–7 in the first session, Selby lost the final 4–10, receiving the runner-up prize of £90,000.
 At the German Masters two weeks later, he was eliminated in the second round by Kurt Maflin 5–3.
-He defeated Alan McManus 5–1 in the quarter-finals of the World Open, and Marco Fu 6–4 in the semi-finals, but lost 6–10 in the final to Murphy.
+He defeated Alan McManus 5–1 in the quarter-finals of the World Open, and Marco Fu 6–4 in the semi-finals, but lost 6–10 in the final to Shaun Murphy.

-At the World Championship, Selby defeated Michael White 10–9, Ali Carter 13–9, and McManus 13–5 to reach his first semi-final at the Crucible since 2010, where he met Robertson in a repeat of the UK Championship final five months earlier.
+At the World Championship, Selby defeated Michael White 10–9, Ali Carter 13–9, and Alan McManus 13–5 to reach his first semi-final at the Crucible since 2010, where he met Neil Robertson in a repeat of the UK Championship final five months earlier.
 This time Selby achieved a 17–15 victory to reach his second World Championship final and first for seven years.
 His opponent in the final was defending champion Ronnie O'Sullivan, who had held the world title for the past two years and had won all five of his previous world finals.
 Selby appeared "jaded" on the first day after a tough semi-final battle with Robertson the day before.
 O'Sullivan led 3–0, 8–3, and 10–5, but Selby then won six frames in a row to lead for the first time, eventually sealing an 18–14 victory for his first world title.
 He dedicated the win to his late father who had died when Selby was 16.
 With his World Championship victory, Selby became the ninth player to win snooker's Triple Crown of World, UK and Masters titles; he also returned to the world number one position.